Nissan X-Trail review

 The 1.6 dCi engine develops 320Nm of torque – exactly the same as the old X-Trail’s 2.0-litre diesel.
 As a result, it’s just as punchy, but thanks to the smaller capacity, stop-start and a 90kg weight saving, the new X-Trial is 20% more efficient.

 On the road, the X-Trail gathers adequate pace, but given this car hints at tough-terrain ability and can be offered as a seven-seater, we’d sacrifice a little of that fuel-sipping attitude for some more load-lugging grunt.
 Key rivals offer larger 2.2-litre diesel engine options, which would be a welcome addition to the X-Trail range.
 Nissan says it'll add a turbocharged 1.6-litre petrol engine to the X-Trail options list in 2015, but it's unlikely to fix the in-gear pace problem, due to having only 240Nm, along with an admittedly healthier 187bhp.

 This X-Trail is an all-new car, right down to its chassis, so there’s limited reliability data for the time being.
 Impressively, it’s ageing predecessor still managed a 56th place finish in our 2014 Driver Power Survey, and the top areas owners criticised it for - quality, handling, and running costs – have all been vastly improved for this new X-Trail.
 Nissan itself finished 22nd in our best manufacturers tally, out of 34 total entrants.

-The X-Trail hasn’t had its official Euro NCAP crash test yet, but we’re expecting a strong showing.
-The new Qashqai has already recorded a five-star rating, and the new X-Trail has plenty of safety tech in its arsenal to follow suit, including liberal usage of high-strength steel in the bodyshell, plus the Nissan ‘Safety Shield’ which incorporates emergency city braking and lane-departure warning systems.
+The new X-Trail has plenty of safety tech in its arsenal, including liberal usage of high-strength steel in the bodyshell, plus the Nissan ‘Safety Shield’ which incorporates emergency city braking and lane-departure warning systems.
 All of this meant a strong five-star Euro NCAP rating for safety.

 On first impressions, the X-Trail makes a great case for itself as a (slow and steady) family-mover.
 Thanks to an all-new platform co-developed with Renault, and a 76mm wheelbase stretch versus the outgoing version, the X-Trail has the most legroom in its class, and the rear doors open outward by more than 80 degrees.